 In doing so, I make a 30-minute stop at the artists' house.
 If the puppet shows are now only on weekends (at 14 p.m.), I take the time to see the paintings exhibited upstairs, possibly sipping a coffee by the canal after stopping to feed the many fish whose inhabitants always offer croquettes for doing a good deed.

-I like the atmosphere of this neighborhood, where wooden houses, most of them centuries old, line up, the welcome is warm and it is calm, away from the hustle and bustle of the city center.
-I would happily stay longer, but a boat that is rented by the hour quickly becomes quite expensive...
-Afterwards, it would still be possible to end the boat trip there and continue to your next visit by taxi once satisfied with your break in a local neighborhood.
+I would gladly stay longer, but a boat is rented by the hour, so it quickly becomes quite expensive… Afterwards, it would still be possible to end the boat trip there and continue to your next visit by taxi once you are satisfied with your break in a local area.

 4- Temple of the Reclining Buddha (Wat Pho)